MarcusHoltz/marcusholtz.github.io/_posts/2025-12-21-grafana-alloy-loki-docker-monitoring-and-alerts.md

 * * *

-## Section 3: Sending Logs to Grafana Cloud
+## Part 3: Sending Logs to Grafana Cloud

 You can send your data to the cloud for safe-backup, sure.